what is it?

 who can take this medication?

-Consultations and prescriptions for this medication are only available through the hims platform for This medication is recommended for men and women between the ages of 21-64.
+Consultations and prescriptions for this medication are only available through the hims platform for This medication is recommended for men and women aged 18 and up.

 how do I take it?

 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.